pivotal-ben-chacko/Tanzu-Kubernetes-Grid/kubernetes/README.md

 limitrange/cpu-min-max created
 ```

-Now re-run the java app on the pod and compare the CPU utilization to the previous run without resource limitations.
+Now re-run the java app on the pod and compare the CPU utilization to the previous run without any resource limitations.

 ***Note:** you must delete the old pod and create a new one for the changes to take effect!*